KyleKrein/BeeEngine/README.md

 ## Platforms and Building

 ### Supported Platforms
-Windows and MacOS are main platforms for now.
-Linux hasn't been tested, therefore it might not build or run.
+Windows, Linux and MacOS are main platforms for now.
 Mobile platforms are in development.

-Tested on AppleClang 15 compiler on MacOS and MSVC compiler on Windows.
+Tested on AppleClang 15 compiler on MacOS, on MSVC compiler on Windows and on Clang compiler on Linux.

 ### Building
 To build BeeEngine you need to: